 Building off the gaps identified in phase 1, the currently ongoing phase 2 has two objectives.
-First, the project team is developing a framework to bring clarity and consistency to the language and concepts industry stakeholders use to describe the costs and values of distributed energy resources, as well as a clear articulation of how different resources can create cost or provide value.
-Second, the team will work to fill important modeling gaps necessary to accurately assess the costs and values of distributed resources.
+First, the project team has developed a framework to bring clarity and consistency to the language and concepts industry stakeholders use to describe the costs and values of distributed energy resources, which offers a clear articulation of how different resources can create cost or provide value.
+Second, the team is working to fill important modeling gaps necessary to accurately assess the costs and values of distributed resources.

 New Business Models

 The increasing role of distributed energy resources in the electricity system is leading to a shift in the fundamental business model paradigm of the industry.
 To support the transition, new utility business models will need to provide versatile and flexible platforms that harmonize the interests of electricity providers, customers, and distributed resource developers at the distribution edge.
 The project team is framing clear objectives and principles around the design of electricity business models, reflecting the variety of perspectives on this topic, and taking the first step towards identifying viable new models.